kaifczxc-lab/Serenade-Cloud/README.md

 # ◈ Serenade-Cloud
 Official cloud-based playground for the Serenade programming language.
 Build and run Serenade code instantly in your browser

-Most functions do not work due to the lack of support for the cuda compiler
 ---
 ## ◈ How to start?
 In two steps!